Shih Chun-jen

+Life and career

 Born in Taichung in 1923, he studied medicine at National Taiwan University.
 Upon earning his degree in 1947, Shih began working for the National Defense Medical Center.
 He completed his residency at Montreal Neurological Institute and Hospital in Canada from 1956 to 1958 and returned to Taiwan.
 That year, Shih began a cancer registry among three Taiwanese healthcare systems: National Taiwan University Hospital, Tri-Service General Hospital, and the Veterans' General Hospitals.
 A larger registry overseen by the Department of Health was started in 1979.
 Shih was appointed the head surgeon at Tri-Service General Hospital, a medical institution affiliated with the National Defense Medical Center, in 1975.
 Two years later, he co-founded the Taiwan Neurological Society.
 Shih left Tri-Service General Hospital and the National Defense Medical Center to lead the Department of Health and stepped down from the DOH in 1990.

 He died of a heart attack in 2017 at Taipei Veterans General Hospital, aged 93.